Shipping with this method takes 3-5 days

 Side Effects and Safety

-- Application-site burning or stinging
+- Common: mild burning or stinging at the site

-- Dryness, flaking, or itching
+- Other effects: dryness, flaking, redness, or itching

 Compare With Alternatives